aleph2c/miros-rabbitmq/docs/_sources/recipes.rst.txt

   * Show that the program works
   * Talk about how to transfer the ``.env`` file securely.

-To create an environment variable we use the ``export`` command from your shell.
+To create an environment variable we use the shell's ``export`` command.

 .. code-block:: python